M3RG-IITD/llamat/README.md

 The weights of the input model must be stored in the Megatron format.
 To convert model weights from the HuggingFace format to Megatron format, `wt_fromhf.sh` is used.
 For the reverse conversion `wt_tohf.sh` is used.
 The model weights resulting from IFT are stored in the HF format to facilitate inference.

 ## Inference and Evaluation
+The environment for inference requires the [VLLM](https://docs.vllm.ai/en/stable/getting_started/installation.html) library.
+Evaluation and inference is done using `ft_eval.sh`.